HouTong-s/PECC-for-Error-Detection-in-Egocentric-Videos/README.md

 [Training](#Training)
 [Inference](#Inference)

+This is the source code of "Probabilistic Embeddings with Causal Constraint for Error Detection in Egocentric Procedural Videos".

 ## Introduction

-This is the source code of "Probabilistic Embeddings with Causal Constraint for Error Detection in Egocentric Procedural Videos"

-Our overall framework of the proposed **Probabilistic Embeddings with Causal Constraint (PECC)** method.
-It consists of two key components: **Causal Dilated Convolution (CDC)**, which integrates causal constraints into the temporal action segmentation model, and **Gaussian-Based Probabilistic Modeling (GBP)** for modeling normal actions to improve error detection in egocentric procedural videos.
+Our overall framework of the proposed **Probabilistic Embeddings with Causal Constraint (PECC)** method consists of two key components: **Causal Dilated Convolution (CDC)**, which integrates causal constraints into the temporal action segmentation model, and **Gaussian-Based Probabilistic Modeling (GBP)** for modeling normal actions to improve error detection in egocentric procedural videos.

 ![Image Description](figs/图2.png)

+## Results
+Our method achieves state-of-the-art (SOTA) results on both the EgoPED and HoloAssist datasets.
 ![Image Description](figs/EgoPER.png)

 <p align="center">
   <img src="figs/HoloAssist.png" alt="Image Description" width="500" />
 </p>

 ## Environment